AssemblyScript/binaryen.js/README.md

 API
 ---

+**Please note** that the Binaryen API is evolving fast and that definitions and documentation provided by the package tend to get out of sync despite our best efforts.
+It's a bot after all.
+If you rely on binaryen.js and spot an issue, please consider sending a PR our way by updating [index.d.ts](./index.d.ts) and [README.md](./README.md) to reflect the [current API](https://github.com/WebAssembly/binaryen/blob/master/src/js/binaryen.js-post.js).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->